 Our room granted us a welcome respite with plush retro furnishings: a lipstick red couch lounger, luxury bedding and in the restroom, a bit of whimsy as a graphical mime peered longingly onto our behemoth soaking tub.
 Once settled we immediately embarked into the weird and wonderful world of Portland.www.HotelVintage-Portland.com

 Since we arrived early in the day, we ventured into one of the many competing coffee shops.
-A made to order veggie omelet and fresh roasted coffee give us the energy boost we need to begin our investigations.
+A made to order veggie omelet and freshly roasted coffee gives us the energy boost we need to begin our investigations.
+That coffee was so good, I’m seriously thinking about checking some roasted coffee out on Iron and Fire and setting up our own little coffee shop in our home, waking up to that each morning would be bliss.

 After nature gazing, Portland’s ubiquitous food carts awaited us and the man who has chronicled the advent and present food cart mania, Brett Burmeister.